Code-Institute-Submissions/Dia-eaties-2/README.md

 - I would like to add more resources to organisations that deal with diabetic diets
 - Add a more colouful or tasteful section for the ingredients and instructions part of the recipes
 - Have pop ups to explain diabetic wording and slang
-- There are many things I would like to add in terms of functionality and the overall look

 ## Program Structure

 - This is the original Wireframe for the Dia-Eaties recipe blog

-![image of the text flow chart for the project](media/Wireframe.png) me
+![image of the text flow chart for the project](media/Wireframe.png)

-- The final result has not changed much lading to the final project
+- The final result has not changed much leading to the final project
 - The number of recipes has been decreased to two compared to the orginal four